imagej/imagej.github.io/_pages/Gabor_Filter_script.md

 description: test description
 ---

-{% capture title%}
- Example of a two-dimensional Gabor filter kernel (with a spectrum LUT).
-{% endcapture %}
-{% include thumbnail src='/images/pages/Kernel-Gabor-filter.png' title=title %} This is an example of how to create [Gabor filters](wikipedia_Gabor_filter "wikilink") in Fiji using Beanshell scripting.
+{% include thumbnail src='/images/pages/Kernel-Gabor-filter.png' title='Example of a two-dimensional Gabor filter kernel (with a spectrum LUT).'%} This is an example of how to create {% include wikipedia title='Gabor filter' text='Gabor filters'%} in Fiji using Beanshell scripting.
 The script will create and apply a set of Gabor filters to the currently selected image.

 Five different parameters can be adjusted: